 Many of Traverse City's most interesting structures are not only open to the public, but are places where you can have a nice dinner, do some shopping, relax over cocktails or enjoy a concert or a movie.
-The city’s roots don’t go very far back -- a mere 165 years -- and our modest beginnings mean that we don't have a huge number of grand historic buildings.
+The city’s roots don’t go very far back and our modest beginnings mean that we don't have a huge number of grand historic buildings.
 (Not to mention that the early ones were made of wood and had an alarming tendency to burn down.)
 But maybe that's why we treasure the ones we have!

 The Big Daylight Candy Building (1904) -- now North Peak Brewing Company